bitinn/animeshot2/README.md

 # animeshot2

-An open and searchable image repository in Node.js (now with oauth and basic management)
+An open and searchable image repository with telegram bot integration